nodeGame/nodegame/doc/README.md

 nodeGame is a free, open source javascript library implementing communication for game-like applications in browser.
 ~~~

+## Disclaimer to this documentation

+nodeGame is under active development and new features are constantly added.
+We do our best to keep this documentation up to date, but it may happen that the software still behave slightly differently than what herein documented.
+We apologize for this, and kindly ask you to report any gap between this documentation and the actual software behavior.

 ## Introduction
 ------------

-+*nodeGame*+ is a free, open source, event-driven javascript framework for multiplayer online games in a browser environment.
+**nodeGame** is a free, open source, event-driven javascript framework for multiplayer online games in a browser environment.

 Features
 ~~~~~~~~~